Unidentified artists, unknown session dates, missing recordings • Puzzlers

 Rick Dinsmore: The Sonobeat archives hold just one track by Dinsomore, a song he identifies at the beginning of the tape as Bill, And, teasingly, Rick also identifies the recording date as "July 11th", but he doesn't mention the year.
 The session master tape itself is undated.
 We've estimated the likely time frame in which Rick recorded with Sonobeat by analyzing the tape itself: it's a 4-channel recording on quarter-inch tape stock; Sonobeat didn't start using a quarter-inch 4-track recorder until mid-1974, so we can safely say Rick recorded this between mid-'74 and mid-'76 (Sonobeat ceased operating in mid-'76).

-Kingfish: Conqueroo guitarist Bob Brown returns to Sonobeat for sessions with his new band, Kingfish, sometime between mid-1971 and mid-1973.
-The Kingfish master tape is packed in a box that originally held a David Flack Quorum tape and that doesn't reference Kingfish.
-Nonetheless, we can bracket the time frame that Kingfish recorded with Sonobeat because the master is a half-inch 4-track tape and has a sonic quality we identify with Sonobeat Studios in the KVET Building in Austin.
-Sonobeat occupied that studio space only from late-1970 to mid-1973; and Sonobeat didn't use a half-inch tape deck after mid-1974, when it switched to a quarter-inch 4-track deck.
+Kingfish: The Conqueroo's guitarist Bob Brown returns to Sonobeat for sessions with his new band, Kingfish, sometime in the second half of 1971.
+The Kingfish master tape is packed in a box that originally holds a David Flack Quorum tape and that doesn't reference Kingfish.
+Despite a lack of direct information about the Kingfish sessions, we can bracket the time frame during which the band records with Sonobeat because the master is a half-inch 4-track tape and has a sonic quality we identify with the Sonobeat Studios in the KVET Building in Austin; Sonobeat relocated to the KVET Building just before summer 1971.
+We also know from a survey of Austin night club newspaper ads that Bob Brown leaves The Conqueroo and forms Kingfish by June 1971 but that by later in '71, Bob moves on to form Moon Pie.
+So Kingfish is a short-lived band, leaving us with a narrow window between June and September '71 during which Sonobeat records the band.

-Jean Manor: Jean Manor recorded with Sonobeat sometime after mid-1970 and before mid-1973.
-Like the Kingfish tape, Jean's master tape is a half-inch, but its sonic quality is distinctively different from recordings made at Sonobeat's Western Hills Drive studio and from those made at its North Lamar studio, which leads us to speculate that it's recorded "on location" at an Austin-area night club, although not before a live audience.
+Jean Manor: Jean Manor records with Sonobeat sometime after mid-1970 but before mid-1973.
+Like the Kingfish tape, Jean's master tape is a half-inch 4-track, but its sonic quality is distinctively different from recordings made at Sonobeat's Western Hills Drive studio and from those made at its North Lamar studio, which leads us to speculate that it's recorded "on location" at an Austin-area night club, although not before a live audience.
 Hard to be sure...

 Rex Sherry: There's no session date on the only Rex Sherry tape in Sonobeat's archives.
-The box is marked "mix-down master", which means we should have found a half-inch 4-track master somewhere in the archives, which might have included session information, but, alas...
-Sonobeat co-founder Rim Kelley doesn't recall ever recording Rex, so we feel certain Sonobeat co-founder Bill Josey Sr. produced and engineered the session sometime after Rim left Sonobeat in September 1970.
+The tape box is marked "mix-down master", which means we should find, but don't, a half-inch 4-track master somewhere in the archives that might include session information.
+Sonobeat co-founder Rim Kelley doesn't recall recording Rex, so we feel certain Sonobeat co-founder Bill Josey Sr. produces and engineers the session sometime after Rim leaves Sonobeat in September 1970.
 We also place Rex's recording session in the late-1970 to mid-'71 range because it has a sonic quality we associate with Sonobeat's Western Hills Drive studio, which Sonobeat vacated in late 1971.